programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

   - Adding features to graphs using parameters such as `title`, `labels`, `color`, and `animation_frame`
   - Using `.update_layout()` to edit figures after creation and/or add dropdown bars
 - With Plotly Graph Objects:
-  - Recognising the `data`, `layout`, and `traces` attributes as key underlying structure of a graph object
+  - Recognizing the `data`, `layout`, and `traces` attributes as key underlying structure of a graph object
   - Creating new (empty) graph objects with `go.Figure()`
   - Creating graphs using `go.Bar()`, `go.Table()`, `go.Line()`, and `go.Box()`
   - Editing features using the `layout` attribute